 The human body is made up of stem cells, which have the ability to differentiate into a number of different cell types.
 Stem cells are a natural healing mechanism that allows the body to replenish tissue.
 Stem cells have the ability to differentiate (transform) into virtually any type of cell, including:

-At the Fitzmaurice Hand Institute, Dr. Fitzmaurice uses the most advanced techniques to provide treatment for hand injuries and conditions in Phoenix.
-Using stem cells and other regenerative treatment modalities to treat hand injuries has shown potential to help reduce inflammation and scar tissue, and provide relief for everything from arthritis to fractures.
+At the Fitzmaurice Hand Institute, Dr. Fitzmaurice uses the most advanced techniques to provide treatment for hand injuries and conditions in Scottsdale.
+Using stem cell surgery and other regenerative treatment modalities to treat hand injuries has shown potential to help reduce inflammation and scar tissue, and provide relief for everything from arthritis to fractures.

 The Different Types of Regenerative Medicine Treatments

 Dr. Fitzmaurice offers patients a range of modern options to treat nerve and tendon issues at his state of the art clinic.